Telephone: 02920 228040 |firstname.lastname@example.org

 We follow the guidelines as laid down by the Mindfulness teachers UK http://mindfulnessteachersuk.org.uk.
 Our trainers regularly attend Continued Professional Development courses to ensure best practice and keep up to date with current mindfulness research and practice.

-Before becoming trainers in mindfulness it was essential that they had been practicing for a number of years and have completed a few retreats.
+Before becoming trainers in mindfulness it was essential that they had been practising for a number of years and have completed a few retreats.
 Some of our trainers are also tutors for the Mindfulness Association UK and deliver the One Year Compassion Training course and the One Year Mindfulness Training course in Wales which is a necessary training if you wish to become a mindfulness teacher.
 Please contact us if you would like further information regarding our trainers.

 What Course Participants Have To Say About Our Courses